baggepinnen/MatrixProfile.jl/README.md

 ```
 - `k` is the number of motifs to extract
 - `r` controls how similar two windows must be to belong to the same motif.
 A higher value leads to more windows being grouped together.
-- `th` is a threshold on how far nearby in time two motifs are allowed to be.
+- `th` is a threshold on how nearby in time two motifs are allowed to be.
 ![motif_plot](figures/motifs.svg)

 Also see the function `anomalies(profile)` to find anomalies in the data, sometimes called *discords*.